vkhichar/asset-management/README.md

 Create a database with the following name: 'asset_management' Check migrations folder for creating db tables/indexes

-5. Run the shell script for inserting data in table
+5. Run the shell script for inserting data in table:
 $ chmod +x seed.sh
 $ ./seed.sh postgres 1234 asset_management